JuanPotato/unicode_bot/README.md

  - [x] `/about, /start` - Tells the user about what the bot can do
  - [x] `/help` - Show a list of commands
  - [x] `/raw` - Reply to messages that were parsed as commands to get the characters in them
+ - [x] `/unique` - Reply to a message, only shows each character once in order of occurrence.
  - [x] `/filter` - Ignore specified characters.
 Reply with `/filter` and then a list of characters that you don't want: `/filter abcdefghij`.
 Case sensitive
  - [x] `/codepoint <codepoint>` - Returns the character at the specified codepoint.
  - [ ] `/full` - Reply to messages that has more than 50 characters and you'll get a txt file that has the entire character list.
 Will limit to 4096 chars or something.
- - [ ] `/unique` - Reply to a message, only shows each character once in order of occurence